mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/4-declaring.md

 But computer programs need to change data.
 For example, your score in a computer game.

-When you need to change data, you first tell Java about your data.
+When we need to change data, we first tell Java about our data.

-This lesson will talk about telling Java about your data.
+So we will learn our second statement: telling Java about our data.

 ## Introducing variables